Ehsan992/ecommerce-shopme-laravel/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with detailed information about your changes.

 ## License
-This project is open-source and available under the MIT License.

-## Learning ShopMe

-Detailed documentation and guides will help you get started with the project.
-Additionally, comments in the codebase ensure ease of understanding for contributors.

-## Sponsors and Contributions

-We appreciate community contributions to improve this project.
-Please review the [Contribution Guide](CONTRIBUTING.md) for guidelines.

-## Security Vulnerabilities

-If you identify any security issues, please report them promptly via [your email here].

-## License